CraftySalamander/RTS_Overlay/Readme.md

 ===================

 When you launch the executable, you first see the *Configuration panel*.
-It is used to configure the layout, the build order and your username.
+It is used to configure the layout, the build order and your username (to fetch match data, if available).

 ![Configuration panel](/pictures/common/readme/panel_configuration.png)